binaryage/totalfinder-web/system-osax.md

 3. `/System/Library/ScriptingAdditions`

 The original idea was to keep user-specific additions in the first location, system-wide admin-installed additions in the second one and Apple's own system additions in the third location.
-There are various restrictions what is considered a valid OSAX and those restrictions evolved over time between OS versions.
+There are various restrictions on what is considered a _valid_ OSAX and those restrictions evolved over successive OS versions.
-El Capitan is the most strict and it does not allow scripting additions placed in `/Library/ScriptingAdditions` to inject into system processes (processes with Apple's code signature).
+After El Capitan, scripting additions placed in `/Library/ScriptingAdditions` are no longer allowed to inject into system processes (processes with Apple's code signature) due to System Integrity Protection.

 However it is possible to put an addition into `/System/Library/ScriptingAdditions` and it can then freely inject into system processes.
 This technique was [discovered and described by SIMBL developers](https://github.com/norio-nomura/EasySIMBL/issues/26#issuecomment-117028426).